sonjaove/progg-and-DS-from-IITM/BDM_notes.md

     - Internal shows how you're doing; external shows how the world around you is doing.
 These external sources help compare your performance with competitors or industry standards.

 > - The only tool we will use is a spreadsheet
+## Ecommerce case study:
+    - the analysis cerncerned was along with the tools/functions used:
+        1. volume of the SKU sold - simple filtering
+        2. pareto analysis of the volume - arrange the goods form smallest to heighest, and then keep cumulating and then find out the percentage, a default pareto chart is also given by excel
+        3. inventory calculations - uses vlookup, if, avgif, countif, etc etc
+        4. sale qunatity i.e the revenue - pivot table analysis.

+### list of excel functions/methods used by far:
+1. filtering
+2. paste special
+3. pivot tables
+4. charts
+5. vlookup
+6. if
+7. avgif
+8. sum
+9. countif
+10. iferror
+11. whatif analysis (goal seek)
+12.